AlisonQuinter17/holbertonschool-web_front_end/0x02-CSS_advanced/README.md

 # Advanced CSS
-- In this project I develop a basic web page using Html and css, below the result:
+- In this project I develop a basic web page using HTML and CSS, for this I apply most of the elements that CSS provides such as anchors, sections, simple animations, application of variables, among many others, below the result:

 <div align="center">